 Hike: a long walk especially for pleasure or exercise.
 (Merriam-Webster)

 I never really bothered much with hiking in Johannesburg until we were locked down in our own province.
-We started looking for parks and nature reserves in Johannesburg and were thrilled to discover that there were many green lungs in the city.
+Then I started looking for parks and nature reserves in Johannesburg and was thrilled to discover that there were many green lungs in the city - which meant many great hiking trails near me.
 I guess that this shouldn’t be a surprise as Johannesburg does lay claim to one of the largest man-made forests in the world.
 Now, we try to visit a new place to hike in almost every weekend.

 View from the top

-It’s great exercise, it doesn’t cost much, and it’s guaranteed to get your heart rate up.
-Just remember to wear comfortable shoes and sunscreen,and take enough water with to stay hydrated.
+It’s great exercise, it doesn’t cost much, it’s guaranteed to get your heart rate up and you don't need a passport to do it.
+Just remember to wear comfortable shoes and sunscreen, and take enough water with to stay hydrated.

-Here are our favourite nature walks and hikes in Johannesburg and Pretoria (that we’ve done thus far).
+Here are our favourite hiking trails in Johannesburg and Pretoria (that we’ve done thus far) as well as some nature walks.
 Most of these also have easy trails that are suitable for younger children, older people and those like me who aren't fit enough for gruelling hikes.
 I will update the list as we go along.

 “Remember to turn everything off once a week, including your brain and walk somewhere quiet” Anonymous .